AMAP-ML/UniVG-R1/README.md

 </div>

 ## 🛠️ Installation
-Our code is based on [VLM-R1](https://github.com/om-ai-lab/VLM-R1), please follow their instrcutions.
+Our code is based on [VLM-R1](https://github.com/om-ai-lab/VLM-R1), please follow their instrcutions to set up the environment.
 ```bash
 conda create -n univg-r1 python=3.10
 conda activate univg-r1
 bash setup.sh
 ```

+## 🔥 Demo
+We provide an online demo on [🤗Huggingface](https://huggingface.co/spaces/SuleBai/UniVG-R1) for convenience.

+If you want to test locally, you can use the `demo.py`.

 ## 💪🏻 Training
 #### 📚 Stage 1 CoT-SFT